TFQA: Tools for Quantitative Archaeology

 Running TFQA Graphics Programs

-new black command window in which the graphics programs
+will open a new black command window in which the graphics

 However, before you get going, you will need to do one additional thing.
 The graphics programs do not deal with ordinary Windows file names.
-File names used by these DOS programs are restricted, at most, 8 character file names (with no embedded spaces or special characters allowed except "_") followed, optionally, by a period and a 3 character extension (e.g. if you have a file called my site data.plt change it to mysite.plt or something else without spaces or special characters and with no more than 8 characters plus a period and a 3 character extension.
+File names used by these DOS programs are restricted, at most, 8 character file names (with no embedded spaces or special characters allowed except "_") followed, optionally, by a period and a 3 character extension (e.g. if you have a file called my site data.plt change it to mysite.plt or something else without spaces or special characters and with no more than 8 characters plus a period and a 3 character extension, or use its short file name, which you can probably see if you type the directory command, DIR at the prompt.

-If you have files you want these graphics programs to read that don't meet these DOS conventions, you must rename them (e.g. using Windows Explorer) so that they do.
+If you have files you want these graphics programs to read that don't meet these DOS conventions, you must either use their short files names or rename them (e.g. using Windows Explorer) so that they do.
 Because the program interface always prompts for file names that you have to type (rather than selecting them from a menu) and because several key programs (divers, kmeans, and lden) interact with plotting program counterparts (notably DIVPLT, KMPLT, and LDPLT), you will want to stick with relatively short file names with 3 character extensions.
 Better yet, just use the DOS conventions of up 8 character file names(with no embedded blanks or special characters except underscore), followed by a 3 character extension.

-Remember that if you change analysis folders you will need to reedit the DOSBOX configuration file to change to another folder.
+Remember that if you change analysis folders with your data files you will need to reedit the DOSBOX configuration file to change to another folder.

 If this is working, you can delete the DosBox setup file.